pr0fessorsmith/investment-tracker/VERCEL_SETUP.md

    - **Environments**: Check all three boxes (Production, Preview, Development)
    - Click **Save**

-### Step 3: Redeploy
+### Redeploy

 After adding the environment variables:
 1. Go to the **Deployments** tab
 2. Click the three dots `...` on the latest deployment
 3. Click **Redeploy**

-OR simply push a new commit (already done!) and Vercel will automatically redeploy.
+OR simply push a new commit and Vercel will automatically redeploy.

 ## What Happens Now?